Interview with Mario and John, World Travelers Exploring “One Week São Paulo”

 How important were your Brazilian friends to your experience?

-John: It was great to share meals and conversations with locals and friends.
-We got to experience Brazilian hospitality firsthand, from homemade food to lively birthday parties.
-That personal connection added so much depth to our trip.
+John: It was nice to eat and talk with locals and friends.
+We got to feel how welcoming people in Brazil are, from homemade food to happy birthday parties.
+That close bond made our trip feel even more special.

 Did you notice any food culture trends during your time there?